divyakapoor88105-del/AI-voice-Language-Translation-Tool/README.md

 # AI-voice-Language-Translation-Tool
 AI Voice Language Translator is a web-based application that enables users to translate text between multiple languages with an interactive black-themed UI.
 It supports source and target language selection, real-time online translation, text-to-speech for both input and output, and a copy feature for better accessibility and usability.
-# 🌍 AI Voice Language Translator

-An interactive **AI-powered Language Translation Tool** that allows users to translate text between multiple languages with **Text-to-Speech** support for enhanced accessibility and usability.
-Built with a modern **black-themed UI**, this project is ideal for **hackathons, demos, and real-world applications**.

----

 ## 🚀 Features